Akhilnalla33/React-Recipe-App/README.md

-To run this app you need to 2 terminals at a time one for react one for json with port id 5001
+To run this app you need to run 2 terminals at a time one for react one for json with port id 5001